NVIDIA/jetson-rdma-picoevb/README.md

 ## Generating the Bitstream

+In the following text, `fpga-*/` refers to the FPGA project sub-directory.
+For PicoEVB, this is `fpga-picoevb/`, and for the HTG-K800, this is `fpga-htg-k800/`.

-A pre-compiled bitstream is provided in this project; `fpga/picoevb.mcs`.
+A pre-compiled bitstream is provided in this project; `fpga-*/*.mcs.bz2`.
 It is not necessary to regenerate the bitstream.
 However, if you wish to do so, follow these steps:

-1. Open a shell prompt, and `cd` to the `fpga/` directory in this project.
+1. Open a shell prompt, and `cd` to the `fpga-*/` directory in this project.
 2. Execute `./git-to-project.sh` to generate the Vivado project files.
 You may have to adjust the `vivado` variable in this script if the `vivado` executable is not in your `$PATH`, or the expected installation location.
-3. Run Vivado.
-4. Open Vivado project `fpga/vivado-project/vivado-project.xpr`.
-5. In the "PROJECT MANAGER" pane, expand "PROGRAM AND DEBUG", and click "Generate Bitstream".
-Click "Yes" to allow synthesis and implementation to run first, and "OK" to launch the generation process.
-6. Wait until bitstream is complete; a pop-up dialog will appear.
-This will take from 5-30 minutes depending on the speed of your PC.
-7. Close Vivado.
-8. Go back to the shell prompt opened above, and execute `./generate-cfgmem.sh`.
-This generates the final programming file.
+3. Execute `./synthesize-fpga.sh` to synthesize and implement the FPGA.
+This will generate the FPGA bitstream.
+Alternatively, you may perform this step by opening `fpga-*/vivado-project/vivado-project.xpr` using the Vivado GUI, and requesting that it perform bitstream generation.
+Either way, this process will take from 5-60 minutes depending on the speed of your PC, and which FPGA project you're building.
+4. Execute `./generate-cfgmem.sh` to generate the configuration memory image.

 If you make modifications to the Vivado project, or any files or IP blocks it contains or uses, and wish to commit those changes into source control, execute